BhupendraMewada/CO2-Emissions-Rate-Prediction/README.md

 XGBoost model achieved the best performance (R-squared: 98%).
 Deployment:

-Deployed the model using Flask for local machine use.
+I deployed the model using Flask for local machine use.
 Results
-Insights: Latitude has a higher correlation with CO2 emissions than population density, possibly due to climatic preferences near the equator.
+Insights: Latitude correlates more with CO2 emissions than population density, possibly due to climatic preferences near the equator.
 Model Performance: XGBoost outperformed other models with an R-squared score of 98%, demonstrating the ability to predict CO2 emissions effectively.
 Challenges
 The main challenge was data gathering, as CO2 emissions data is not readily available with population data.